What is Environmental Humanities?

 With rich cultural traditions, diverse settled and wild landscapes, and a disproportionate number of artists and craftspeople, Vermont is an ideal place to study the interrelationships between culture and ecology, as well as to practice your own craft.
-Craftsbury may be rural, but there are a number of nearby arts organizations, including The Music Box, The Art House Gallery & School, Bread & Puppet Theater, and the Fairbanks Museum.
+Craftsbury may be rural, but there are a number of nearby arts organizations, including The Music Box, Wonder Arts, Bread & Puppet Theater, and the Fairbanks Museum.

 “[T]he forming of intelligent human beings through contact with the natural world is the specifically human part of environmental value, and the core of value in the things humans make.” —Ellie Epp

 What does it mean to be an Environmental Humanities major?

 It means immersing yourself in the creative process to communicate, express yourself, and effect change while exploring ways in which humanity engages with nature.
 It means transforming wool into yarn, local clay into pottery, plant pulp into paper, and ideas into poetry and prose.
 Ultimately, it means fully engaging with the natural world as we interpret, create, and share impressions and ideas with the broader community.

 Environmental Humanities is an interdisciplinary bachelor’s degree program that helps to guide you as you roam creatively and intellectually across a dynamic and evolving landscape of visual art, literature, cultural studies, and science in an ecological context.
 As Environmental Humanities faculty member Pavel Cenkl puts it, “It’s about entangling human experience and creativity with the natural world.”
 Sterling’s beautiful rural campus is an ideal place to lose yourself as you explore the creative process, and then find yourself as you discover your voice.